-Witches’ Digits are truly scary Halloween cookies that look terrible, but taste really good!
+Witches’ fingers are truly scary Halloween cookies that look terrible, but taste really good!
 Give them a try this Halloween and see how many people are brave enough to take a bite!

-Yes, I know, these are absolutely disgusting, but isn’t that the point?
+Yes, I know, these witches’ fingers are absolutely horrifying, but isn’t that the point?

 As an Amazon Associate I earn from qualifying purchases.

-I’ve been told off by neighbors and friends for making these (jokingly of course), and they definitely cause a lot of double takes!
+I’ve been told off by neighbors and friends (jokingly of course) for making these, and they definitely cause a lot of double takes!
 If you are planning on going to a Halloween party, have a Halloween event to attend, or are taking cookies to your kids’ school, these will be the highlight of the event.

 Here’s what I did differently: I used raspberry jam instead of gel.
 I personally love jam with shortbread type cookies.
 I also dislike almond extract, so I omitted it for a plain cookie.